dotink/flourish-url/docs/api/classes/Dotink/Flourish/URL.md

 #### <span style="color:#3e6a6e;">__toString()</span>

-Converts the URl to a string
+Converts the URL to a string

 ###### Returns